 Water supports every metabolic function and nutrient transfer in the body, and having plenty of water will improve every bodily function.
 Adequate fluid replacement is even more important for endurance athletes who lose significant amounts of water during hours of sweating.

-TIP2: EAT HEALTHY, RECOVERY FOODS.
+TIP2: EAT HEALTHY, RECOVER WITH FOOD.

 Eating the right nutrients soon after your exercise can help your body get this done faster.
 It is particularly important to eat carbs and protein after your workout, mostly if you are performing endurance exercise day after day or trying to build muscle.